protohaven/printed_materials/admin-member_guide/content/member_guide.typ

 While using the shop, we ask you to:

-- Wear a cloth facemask if you are not vaccinated \
+- Wear a face mask (N95 if possible) if you are not vaccinated
-- Maintain six feet social distance from others, \
+- Maintain six feet social distance from others
-- Regularly wash their hands \
+- Regularly wash their hands
 - Carry a supplied cleaning kit and wipe down commonly-touched surfaces before and after use